jonnymuir/jonnymoo.github.io/_posts/2023-09-11-Carbon Credits.md

 Offsets can play an important place in a climate strategy.
 Additionally carbon products / projects can (should) address concerns other than GHG removal / avoidance (e.g. positive impact on communities, addressing poverty).

-Organisations have been critised for using them as a lazy way of buying their way out of making their own reductions.
+Organisations have been criticised for using them as a lazy way of buying their way out of making their own reductions.
 (Examples?)

 Market systems have unintended consequences and are difficult to get right / drive the intended behaviour (which is create a planetary system that sustains life regeneratively).